What Is Schwarzbier?

 Fennville, MI

 Just to show the versatility of this beer, we named Waypost’s Schwarzbier one of our “20 Best Beers to Drink in Winter 2020.”
 Why?
-Because it wasn’t oppressively heavy or sickly sweet.
-A common misconception in America with dark beer.
+Because it wasn’t oppressively heavy or sickly sweet—a common misconception in America with dark beer.

 Brewed with heavily roasted malts, Schwarzbier is midnight black but restrained in flavor.
 In fact, the light and subtle coffee and chocolate loaf notes made this beer exceedingly drinkable and refreshing.
-Wwe could easily put back a few bottles of this beer on a wintry night.
+We could easily put back a few bottles of this beer on a wintry night.

 Learn More